elizadavis/sorting-visualizer/README.md

 - React
 - Redux

-## Notable Technical Features

-- Component Generator
+## Other Technologies

-- Sorting Algorithm
+- Docker
+- Netlify with CI/CD and Pull Request Preview
+- Husky pre-commit linting

 ## Future Features

-- [*] Move sliders and settings into side bar
+- [x] Move sliders and settings into side bar
-- [*] Step forward and back through sorting
+- [x] Step forward and back through sorting
 - Colored bars for sorted
 - Hover over bar for tooltip value
-- More sorts
-- User logging to check what current sort is
+- Logging to check what current sort type is
-- User logging for which positions/values are swapped
+- Logging for which positions/values are swapped
 - Sort Descriptions

+## Contributors

+- David Ko
+- Jesse Kasumba
+- Lydia Gamache

 ### Inspired by